 - Using built-in mechanisms to replicate data may require you to invest large amounts of money to purchase the software license.
-For example, Oracle requires you to pay for its in-built data replication mechanism, Oracle Golden Gate, in case you want to transfer data from your Oracle database.
+For example, Oracle requires you to pay for its in-built data replication mechanism, Oracle Golden Gate, if you want to transfer data from your Oracle database.

 Strategy 2: Using Continous Polling Methods

-Limitations of Using Continous Polling Methods to Carry Out Data Replication
+Limitations of Using Continous Polling Methods to Carry Out Real time Data Replication

 - Using the continuous polling mechanism requires having a field in the source database that helps your code snippets monitor and capture changes.
 Such columns or attributes are usually timestamp-based columns that change when a modification occurs in the database.

-- Having a polling script in place results in a much higher load on the source database, thereby affecting its performance and response speeds.
+- Having a polling script in place results in a much higher source database load, affecting its performance and response speeds.

 Strategy 3: Using Trigger-Based Custom Solution

-Limitations of using Triggers to Carry Out Data Replication
+Limitations of using Triggers to Carry Out Real time Data Replication

-- Triggers might turn out to be an additional load on your source databases, as most transactions can’t take place till the trigger associated with them happens.
+- Triggers might be an additional load on your source databases, as most transactions can’t occur until the trigger associated with them happens.

 Strategy 4: Using Transaction Logs

-Limitations of using Transaction Logs to Carry Out Data Replication
+Limitations of using Transaction Logs to Carry Out Real time Data Replication

-- Databases that provide support for carrying out data replication using transaction logs may require you to make use of special connectors to access them.
-For example, accessing the transaction logs of your Oracle database can be a challenging task, as it requires you to use either an open-source or a licensed connector.
+- Databases that support data replication using transaction logs may require you to use special connectors to access them.
+For example, accessing the transaction logs of your Oracle database can be challenging, as it requires you to use either an open-source or a licensed connector.

-- The development effort needed in executing this is very high if you do not manage to find a connector capable of parsing your database’s transactional log.
+- The development effort needed to execute this is very high if you do not manage to find a connector capable of parsing your database’s transactional log.
 In extreme cases, you may need to write your own parser to accomplish this.

 Strategy 5: Using Cloud-Based Mechanisms

-Limitations of using Cloud-Based Mechanism to Carry Out Data Replication
+Limitations of using Cloud-Based Mechanism to Carry Out Real time Data Replication

 - Built-in data replication methods provided by cloud-service providers often face issues while replicating your data when your data source or destination belongs to an alternate cloud service provider or any third-party database service.

-- In case you want to add transformation-based functionalities, then you will have to develop robust code snippets that support this operation.
+- If you want to add transformation-based functionalities, you must develop robust code snippets supporting this operation.

 Hevo Data, a No-code Data Pipeline, can help you replicate data in real-time without writing any code.
+With Hevo’s wide variety of connectors and blazing-fast Data Pipelines, you can extract and load data from 150+ Data Sources straight into your Data Warehouses or any Databases.
 Hevo being a fully-managed system provides a highly secure automated solution to help perform replication in just a few clicks using its interactive UI.